 Shoprite’s mushrooming from a corner in South Africa’s Cape to 2,214 stores (and counting) in countries across the continent was led by longtime CEO James Wellwood Basson, known everywhere as Whitey (a childhood nickname on account of his pale blond, now gray hair, that has stuck despite South Africa’s racial issues).
 Basson is a big personality with an even bigger paycheck whose sheer determination took Shoprite across Africa, while the group’s competitors took too long to realize the continent’s retail potential, or just used the wrong strategy.

-“Shoprite had faith in Africa and South Africa, whereas others didn’t have the same faith in the African economic story,” – analyst.
 He’s dismissed criticisms on low wages for his workers with the argument that he is creating jobs, and has been known to use local expletives in general meetings.
 It’s all forgiven as Shoprite’s charts consistently climb.

 Now aged 70, the local retail celebrity announced his plans to step down after nearly four decades, leaving questions about where Shoprite would venture next.
 His successor will be Pieter Engelbrecht, a 20-year Shoprite veteran who was once Basson’s assistant.